felipesvianna/multiples-three-five/README.md

 ## Usage

-Access the PHP server url from your browser on /multiples-three-five directory
+Open a web browser and navigate to the PHP server url on /multiples-three-five directory

 ## Testing